syk-yaman/plantemoji/README.md

 ![System components overview](/Docs/System-mind-map.jpg)

 The objective of this plant monitor are:
- - Try to interpret sensor data for the end user.
+ - Interpret sensor data for the end user in a human-friendly way.
+ - Take into consideration plant environment requirements during the monitoring process.
- - Make comparisons of different soil moisture sensors and the same sensor in different conditions.
+ - Make comparisons between different soil moisture sensors and the same sensor in different conditions.

 ## Buidling